 The majority of felled trees are either be sold as sustainable timber (for example, for use in construction), utilised to repair properties on the Estate, or used as woodchip for our 500kw biomass boiler.
 The biomass boiler provides the heating and hot water for the Hotel, Spa and Golf Resort, and is entirely supplied with woodchip from trees grown on the Estate.

-Alongside this, the Estate continues to support important community facilities, including providing the land for the Derry Hill Village Hall, Football Ground, and Scouts Hut.
+The Estate continues to support important community facilities, including providing the land for the Derry Hill Village Hall, Football Ground, and Scouts Hut.

-Two thirds of the Estate’s workforce live within five miles of their workplace, reflecting Bowood’s position as a local employer of choice.
+Two-thirds of the Estate’s workforce live within five miles of their workplace, reflecting Bowood’s position as a local employer of choice.
 Not only does this benefit the local economy, but it supports the Estate’s ambition to mitigate its environmental impact as an employer, by limiting commuting distances.

 The Estate maintains 13 miles of footpath, bridleway, and permissive paths.

 We believe in providing a working environment where everyone can give their best, we do this through encouraging mutual trust, collaboration, respect, and encouraging everyone to accept the concept of individual responsibility.
 We want our team members to be proud of working for Bowood and we in turn want to be proud of our team.